 Sacrifice your Oxen for the Sake of Christ!

 The slaughtering of his oxen is very significant for us today.
 He “killed and abandoned everything” that could have become an obstacle to his decision to serve God in the future.
 Also, he overcame the temptation to keep them.
-This was the proof of his total committed to God.
-What have we sacrificed, and what is our proof of it?
+This was the proof of his total commitment to God.
+What have we sacrificed, and what is our evidence of it?

 The gospel brings us to the apogee of this total commitment to the Lord.
 Christ knew and saw the weakness of the young men who wished to follow him.
 He knew their struggles, as well as their distractions.
 Like some of us, they had “genuine intentions and excuses”.
 They wanted to follow Christ, yet they were not ready to make the necessary sacrifice.

-One of the greatest obstacles we have today as Christians is that “our oxen” are still alive.
-Although we are professed Christians, our oxen are still hidden somewhere in the fabrics of our life.
-They represent old habits and mundane things that we are still strongly attached to.
+One of the most significant obstacles we have today as Christians are that “our oxen” are still alive.
+Although professed Christians, our oxen are still hidden somewhere in the fabrics of our life.
+They represent old habits and mundane things to which we are firmly attached.
 We must “slaughter” them as a sign of our total commitment to Jesus Christ or, our attention will remain divided because: “You cannot serve God and Marmon at the same time” (Lk 16:13).

-So, this Sunday, the church calls us to be totally committed to Christ.
-Like Elisha, we must “slaughter all the forces, obstacles, and vices such as: selfishness, materialism, immorality, and old bad habits.
+So, this Sunday, the church calls us to be fully committed to Christ.
+Like Elisha, we must “slaughter all the forces, obstacles, and vices such as selfishness, materialism, immorality, and old bad habits.
 These make it hard for us to be committed to Christ.
 If we succeed in sacrificing them, we can confidently say: “O Lord, you are my portion and cup.”
-Then, the Lord, He will definitely show us the part of life.
+Then, the Lord will show us the part of life.

 Peace be with you all!